-This leaflet has been written to help you understand more about pruritus ani.
-It will tell you what it is, what causes it, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help explain more about pruritus ani in adults.
+It will tell you what it is, what causes it, what can be done about it, and where you can find more information.

 What is pruritus ani?